An operator algebraic approach to symmetry defects and fractionalization: G -Defect Representations

 \subsection{Coherence data}

-In this section we discuss how to obtain the symmetry fractionalization and other cohrence data described in \cite{PhysRevB.100.115147}.
-We proceed similarly to how \cite{2306.13762} obtain the $F$- and $R$-symbols in the case of anyon (superselection) sectors.
-For this analysis, we introduce one more assumption.
+In this section we discuss how to obtain the symmetry fractionalization and other coherence data described in \cite{PhysRevB.100.115147}.
+We proceed similarly to how \cite{2306.13762} obtain the $F$- and $R$-symbols in the case of anyon representations.
+For this analysis, we restrict our attention to dualizable objects.